remoshock/remoshock/docs/FAQ.md

 BCX collars (the smaller ones) are supposed to work as they can be controlled by the same remote (ATX, DTX).

-Support for other vendors might be added at a later time. pyshock is designed with this kind of extension in mind.
+Support for other vendors might be added at a later time. remoshock is designed with this kind of extension in mind.